Military style clothing influences women's fashion from khaki to trenchcoats, striped tee-shirts to yellow rain slickers.

 Styles that originated in the rugged, comfortable clothing for the armed forces is so completely integrated into modern fashion, we can hardly go without it.

-The important choice for you is what military style clothing looks good with your overall wardrobe choices.
+Your important choice is: What military style clothing looks good with your overall wardrobe choices.?

 Tailored suits are for practical Athena and sophisticated Metis.
 Peacoats and sweaters are clearly for athletic Artemis.